-In recent years, Georgia has emerged as a popular destination for Indian students aspiring to pursue an MBBS degree abroad.
-With affordable tuition fees, globally recognised universities, and English-taught programs, it’s no surprise that thousands of Indian students consider Georgia a valuable alternative to Indian private medical colleges.
-However, in the rush to secure a seat abroad, many students make critical errors in judgment that can impact their education, career, and even future licensing.
+In recent years, Georgia has become a preferred destination for Indian students aiming to pursue an MBBS degree abroad.
+Its affordable tuition fees, internationally recognised universities, and English-medium programs make it an attractive alternative to private medical colleges in India.
+However, in the eagerness to secure admission overseas, many students tend to overlook important factors, leading to mistakes that can affect their education, career prospects, and future licensing opportunities.

-Here’s an in-depth overview of the top mistakes Indian students make when choosing MBBS in Georgia, and how to avoid them.
+Here is a detailed overview of the most common mistakes Indian students make when choosing to pursue MBBS in Georgia, along with tips on how to avoid them.

 MBBS in Georgia: 11 Mistakes Indian Students Make